LaurinZubler/sa-documentation/chapters/conclusion.typ

 #global.paragraph(
   "AR Technology",
   [
     This thesis has found several considerations regarding the current state of Augmented Reality technology being used in maritime environments.
-The primary challenges identified are the durability and waterproofing capabilities.
+The primary challenges identified are durability and waterproofing capabilities.

     It is recommended to closely monitor ongoing advancements in Augmented Reality technology.
 The field is evolving, and future developments could address the maritime-specific challenges more effectively.